Brow Lift Surgery

 The effects of aging are inevitable, and, often, the brow and forehead area show the first signs.
 The skin begins to lose its elasticity.
 Sun, wind, and the pull of gravity all affect the face, resulting in frown lines, wrinkling across the forehead, and an increasing heaviness of the eyebrows.
 Even people in their thirties may have faces that look older than their years.
 Your tired, angry, or sad expression may not reflect how you actually feel.
 As a result, many people have opted for a procedure known as the forehead lift.
 Based on variations in how men and women age and on new advances in medical technology, different methods are used to perform this procedure.

-If you are wondering how a forehead lift could improve your appearance, you need to know how these procedures are performed and what you can expect.
-This pamphlet can address many of your concerns and provide you the information you need to begin considering forehead surgery.
+If you are wondering how a brow (forehead) lift could improve your appearance, you need to know how these procedures are performed and what you can expect.

 Successful facial plastic surgery is a result of good rapport between patient and surgeon.
 Trust, based on realistic expectations and exacting medical expertise, develops in the consulting stages before surgery.
 Your surgeon can answer specific questions about your specific needs.